jenkins-x/jx-docs/content/en/docs/resources/faq/setup.md

 Jenkins X installs `nginx` which has a `LoadBalancer` kubernetes `Service`.
 But the underlying kubernetes platform needs to implement the load balancing network and infrastructure.
 This comes OOTB on all public clouds.

-On premise you need to install something like [MetalLB](https://metallb.universe.tf/)
+On-premises you need to install something like [MetalLB](https://metallb.universe.tf/)